 Wafer-scale InP DHBT – SiGe BiCMOS hetero-integration process - SciFab

 Based on the transferred-substrate concept, we developed a wafer-scale 3D integration approach of InP DHBT technology onto Silicon Germanium Bipolar-CMOS (SiGe BiCMOS) wafers using face-to-face adhesive wafer bonding, subsequent InP substrate removal, and formation of vertical RF interconnects between the InP DHBT and SiGe BiCMOS subcircuits.
 In this complementary approach, we combine the advantages of both technologies: highly complex BiCMOS analog and digital circuits are augmented with the high bandwidth and output power of InP DHBT amplification and mixing stages.
 Signal sources including a BiCMOS VCO and InP mixing and power amplification stages operating at up to 330 GHz were demonstrated.

-The combined InP/SiGe technology platform "SciFab" is developed in cooperation with the Leibniz-Institute IHP Frankfurt (Oder).
-The SciFab technology is available to external partners in a foundry mode starting in 2016.
+The combined InP/SiGe technology platform "SciFab" is developed in cooperation with the Leibniz Institute IHP Frankfurt (Oder) and is available to external partners in a foundry mode.